guardian/source/src/core/components/divider/README.md

 **`'partial' | 'full'` **

-`full` means the divider will span the full width of the content `partual` left aligns the divider and limits its length
+`full` means the divider will span the full width of the content `partial` left aligns the divider and limits its length

 ### `spaceAbove`